 He also talks about the setting — Haven Hive — and how he needed the setting to functionally isolate a small ensemble cast.
 He talks about naming a little, and finally talks about how he turned a sterile-sounding high-concept plot into an interesting story.

 Next up on our Project In Depth series: The Way of Kings, by Brandon Sanderson.
 You have been warned.
 We’ll also be doing Mary Robinette Kowal’s Glamour in Glass and Dan Wells’ Hollow City.
 We’re NOT doing this back-to-back.
 You’ve got a little time.

 Thing That Would Make Howard Sound Smarter: Remove every last “you know” from his dialog.
 (Note that this would not actually increase Howard’s IQ.)

-Audiobook Pick-of-the-Week: Going Postal, by Terry Pratchett, narrated by Stephen Briggs
+Thing of the week: Going Postal, by Terry Pratchett, narrated by Stephen Briggs.